Tvrsier/BaseBot/README.md

 # BaseBot
-Base bot is an easy setup for discord.py and relative forks\n It is recommended to merge or download this repo and develop your code in it
+Base bot is an easy setup for discord.py and relative forks It is recommended to merge or download this repo and develop your code in it